dcfenga/sonar-quality-report/README.md

 - Setup a SonarQube instance.
 - Run an analysis with sonar-scanner, maven, gradle, msbuild, etc.
-- Execute generete html report:
+- Execute generete quality report:

-  Copy the sonar-html-report.jar in the plugin folder of SonarQube (On linux path should be like `/opt/sonarqube/plugins`).
+  Copy the sonar-quality-report-<version>.jar in the plugin folder of SonarQube (On linux path should be like `/opt/sonarqube/plugins`).

 - Restart SonarQube.

-- Open SoanrQube web UI: "More" > "HTML Report".
+- Open SoanrQube web UI: "More" > "Quality Report".